Incontinence Product Guide

 By Burt Cancaster

-As baby boomers age, more and more people add to total numbers of incontinent patients.
-Physicians agree that the "... first treatment choice should be the least invasive option with the lowest risk for adverse complications."1 For many individuals this means the use of absorbent supplies to contain bladder leaks.
+As baby boomers age, the number of individuals managing incontinence continues to increase.
+Physicians agree that "...the first treatment choice should be the least invasive option with the lowest risk for adverse complications."1 For many, this involves the use of absorbent products to control bladder leaks effectively.

 Bed Pads